'Kids these days!'

 So, who struggled the most?
 The chances are, many of us have – in our own time.
 It’s easy to compare our lives with others, but it’s important to put it all in context.
 The children of today live in an era of different pressures, choices (good and bad) and exposure that other generations may not have experienced in the same way.
 Therefore, comparisons like: the older you are, the more difficult your childhood was (or conversely) - cannot be directly correlated, especially when it comes to impact on the individual.

-Young, care-free children, running around.
+Picture this: Young, care-free children, running around.
 Maybe there are those who are giggling and laughing so much, that tears of joy are streaming down their cheeks.
 Others jump, hide, draw, look at books, play with bought toys or created toys, experiencing the true innocence and freedom of childhood.
 Each child with their own personality and different background.
 Some more reserved, others more exuberant and all degrees between.
 Then give those children weights to carry – each one a responsibility, and expectation, a role, a pressure.
 How much each child can carry will vary and depend of different factors.
 Some children will slow down, be too tired to run around and be as free as before – other children might complain, but are still able to have time to enjoy their lives.
 As the years progress, the size and quantity of weights increase.
 The environment changes and the freedom they used to have has been dramatically restricted.
 Those children who were starting to slow down before may not even play anymore, as they can’t carry their burdens alone.
 Some may try to push through, but end up hurting and suffering in ways that may or may not be seen.
 Still, there are some children who, with support and resilience, push through.
 The years pass – what happens to these children as they become young adults?

 Here, at Inner Power Hypnotherapy, there has been an increasing number of young clients and enquiries from concerned parents/carers, due to the internal and external pressures that young people are experiencing.
 The main issues that are being seen relate to anxiety/fears, stress, lack of confidence and low self-esteem.
 There are often physical symptoms too, such as digestive issues and headaches.
 Behavioural or social reactions can sometimes appear as self-isolation, disordered eating and angry outbursts, as a way to cope or push down the underlying issue(s) and emotions.